 - Establishment of representative government in the provinces

-- A recommendation for separate communal electorates only until tension between Hindus and Muslims died down.
+- A recommendation for separate communal electorates only until the tension between Hindus and Muslims died down.

 Also Read: Simon Commission in Hindi